 Right to Withdraw

 Students have the right to withdraw their report and/or to withdraw from involvement in Daemen’s investigation of the complaint at any time.
-If students choose to withdraw, however, the College may still have obligations to investigate and/or take actions under state or federal law.
+If students choose to withdraw, however, the University may still have obligations to investigate and/or take actions under state or federal law.
 If Daemen continues an investigation or takes action after a student withdraws, students have the right to participate as much or as little as they wish.